Sample Request Letter for Meeting Appointment with Boss

 Special Considerations

-In order to write an effective request letter for a meeting appointment with the boss, there are various writing techniques employees can implement.
+In order to write an effective letter, there are various writing techniques employees can implement.

-Some of these writing tips are as discussed below:
+Some of these writing tips are discussed below:

 Be specific